 Step 2 – County court claims service

-Once the claim form has been accepted by the court your claim will be issued and in most cases the county court will arrange service of the claim on your debtor.
+Once the claim form has been accepted by the court your claim will be issued and in most cases the court will arrange service of the claim on your debtor.

 Step 3 – The debtor’s response